Northern Cyprus

-A coup d'état in 1974, performed as part of an attempt to annex the island to Greece, prompted the Turkish invasion of Cyprus.
-This resulted in the eviction of much of the north's Greek Cypriot population, the flight of Turkish Cypriots from the south, and the partitioning of the island, leading to a unilateral declaration of independence by the north in 1983.
-Due to its lack of recognition, Northern Cyprus is heavily dependent on Turkey for economic, political and military support.
+After gaining independence from the United Kingdom in 1960, Cyprus was dominated by intercommunal violence between the island's Greek and Turkish populations.
+Greek Cypriots favoured enosis (union with Greece), while Turkish Cypriots favoured taksim (partition of the island).
+A coup d'état in 1974, performed as part of the Greek military junta's attempt to annex the island, prompted Turkey to invade Cyprus and capture the northern third of the island.
+This resulted in the eviction of much of the north's Greek Cypriot population and the flight of Turkish Cypriots from the south; the Turkish-occupied north unilaterally declared independence in 1983.
+UN Security Council Resolution 541 rejected the declaration as illegal and urged UN members not to recognise it.
+Attempts to resolve the Cyprus problem have been unsuccessful; Northern Cyprus and Turkey favour a two-state solution, while the Republic of Cyprus, the EU, and the UN favour a federalised Cyprus.

-Attempts to reach a solution to the Cyprus dispute have been unsuccessful.
-The Turkish Army maintains a large force in Northern Cyprus with the support and approval of the TRNC government, while the Republic of Cyprus, the European Union as a whole, and the international community regard it as an occupation force.
-This military presence has been denounced in several United Nations Security Council resolutions.
+Due to its lack of recognition, Northern Cyprus depends on Turkey for economic, political and military support.
+This has led some experts to describe Northern Cyprus as a puppet state of Turkey; others contest the label, due to the independent nature of Northern Cyprus's elections and government.
+The Turkish Army, with the support of Northern Cyprus's government, maintains a large force in Northern Cyprus, which the Republic of Cyprus, the EU, and the international community regard as an occupation force.
+This military presence is illegal under international law, and has been denounced in several UN Security Council resolutions.

-Northern Cyprus is a semi-presidential, democratic republic with a cultural heritage incorporating various influences and an economy that is dominated by the services sector.
+Northern Cyprus is a semi-presidential democratic republic with a cultural heritage incorporating various influences and an economy that is dominated by the services sector.
 The economy has seen growth through the 2000s and 2010s, with the GNP per capita more than tripling in the 2000s, but is held back by an international embargo due to the official closure of the ports in Northern Cyprus by the Republic of Cyprus.
 The official language is Turkish, with a distinct local dialect being spoken.
-The vast majority of the population consists of Sunni Muslims, while religious attitudes are mostly moderate and secular.
+The vast majority of Turkish Cypriots are Sunni Muslims, though everyday religious attitudes are largely moderate and secular.
 Northern Cyprus is an observer state of ECO and OIC under the name "Turkish Cypriot State", PACE under the name "Turkish Cypriot Community", and Organization of Turkic States with its own name.